FAQ - Answering your questions

 This kind of therapy is suitable for children aged between 4 and 14 who may be experiencing emotional, behavioural, or relational difficulties.
 This could include anything from anxiety, grief, trauma, or attachment challenges, to low self-esteem, angry outbursts, or difficulties adjusting to life changes.

-Sessions are 45 minutes long and are shaped around your child’s individual needs and interests.
-We might use toys, art materials, stories, sand trays, talking, games, or role-play—whatever your child chooses.
+Sessions are 45 minutes long and are guided by your child’s needs and interests.
+We might use toys, art materials, stories, sand trays, games, or role-play—whatever your child feels drawn to.

 Yes.
 The therapeutic relationship is primarily with the child, but your role is vital.
 We begin with a parent consultation to get a full picture of your child’s needs and experiences.
 Regular reviews and check-ins are also offered to support you in supporting your child.
 I am trained in therapeutic parenting, and sometimes it may feel more appropriate to work solely with parents and carers, or to take a hybrid approach that supports both you and your child.
 Every family is different, and we can talk together about what feels most helpful.